Updated March 16, 2020

 So if you want to make a purchase for resale in one of these two states, what do you do?

 How Do you Avoid Paying Sales Tax on Items You Plan to Resale?

 1.)
 Register for a sales tax permit in that state – This will mean you can now provide a valid resale certificate and avoid paying sales tax on items.
 But keep in mind that this route can also create lots more administrative work for you.
 If you have an active sales tax permit in a state then you’re required to collect sales tax from all of your buyers in a state.
 This means setting up sales tax collection on all the platforms on which you sell, collecting sales tax, and filing and remitting sales tax to the state periodically.

-You could also do a 3rd thing – don’t shop in that store or that state.
-But I totally get it – sometimes those deals are just too good to pass up!
+You could also do a third thing – don’t shop in that store or that state.
+But I totally get it – sometimes those deals are just too good to pass up.

 I hope this post has helped answer some questions about resale certificates.
 Got questions?
 Start the conversation in the comments!